pesto-students/batch-4-exercises/union/README.md

 ## Instructions

-Combines two lists into a set (i.e. no duplicates) composed of the elements of each list.
+Combines two lists into a set (i.e. no duplicates) composed of the welements of each list.
 ```js
     union([1, 2, 3], [2, 3, 4]); //=> [1, 2, 3, 4]